Hairum-Qureshi/mern-blog/MARKDOWN/toFix.md

 [] The "followers, following, num blogs" are squished together on the user profile page

 [] When trying to add a bullet list in the biography MD editor, it's not being displayed correctly; nor is it being displayed in a list in the profile page

+[] Deleting an account doesn't seem to delete your session and log you out